GlareDB/glaredb.github.io/docs/data-sources/supported/azure.md

 {:toc}
 <!-- prettier-ignore-end -->

-## Azure file as an external table
+## Azure File as an External Table

-Add CSV and Parquet files as an external table with the [CREATE EXTERNAL TABLE] command.
+Add CSV, ndjson, or Parquet files as an external table with the [CREATE EXTERNAL TABLE] command.

 {: .important}